Milwaukee Public Museum: Early years

 The newly formed Board of Trustees hired Carl Doerflinger to be the museum's first director and rented space to place exhibits.
 The Milwaukee Public Museum opened to the public on May 24, 1884.
-Doerflinger placed emphasis on using MPM's exhibits for study and research as well as for public education, until he resigned in 1888.
-He also urged the city to purchase land on which a building could be constructed to house the museum and the Milwaukee Public Library; the new building (at 814 W. Wisconsin Avenue) was completed in 1898.
+Doerflinger placed emphasis on using MPM's exhibits for study and research as well as for public education.
+He also urged the city to purchase land on which a building could be constructed to house the museum and the Milwaukee Public Library.
+He resigned in 1888.
+The new museum building at 814 W. Wisconsin Avenue was completed in 1898.

-In 1890, Carl Akeley, a taxidermist and biologist noted as the "father of modern taxidermy" completed the first complete museum habitat diorama in the world, depicting a muskrat colony.
+In 1890, Carl Akeley, a taxidermist and biologist noted as the "father of modern taxidermy", completed the first complete museum habitat diorama in the world, depicting a muskrat colony.

-Henry L. Ward was hired as MPM's fourth director in 1902; previously, the museum had focused solely on the natural sciences: this changed when Ward began the creation of a History Museum.
+Henry L. Ward was hired as MPM's fourth director in 1902.
+Previously, the museum had focused solely on the natural sciences, but this changed when Ward began the creation of a History Museum.
 To further this goal, Samuel A. Barrett, the recipient of the first doctorate in anthropology awarded by the University of California, was selected to head an anthropology-history department.

 Barrett later succeeded Ward and led the museum through the Great Depression of the 1930s.
-Barrett used the Works Progress Administration and other New Deal programs to keep the museum running and to create employment beyond the previous basic staff.
+Barrett used the Works Progress Administration and other New Deal programs to keep the museum running and to create employment beyond the existing staff.

 Modern history

 Construction on MPM's current building began in 1960 and was completed in 1962.
 The current site is at 800 W. Wells Street, a block north of the old Museum-Library building, still the home of the Milwaukee Central Library, which continued to house exhibits until 1966.

 A controversy over the imposition of admittance fees on visitors who were not residents of the City of Milwaukee led to the museum being sold by the city to Milwaukee County in 1976.
 In 1992, amid assertions that the museum was on the verge of bankruptcy and might have to be sold or completely privatized, a compromise was reached in which the county retained the museum's nominal ownership but all operating control was handed over to Milwaukee Public Museum, Inc., a not-for-profit controlled by local business interests such as Miller Brewing.
-Employee wages and benefits were slashed, but private donations expanded and the county's share of costs was diminished.

-In 2006, charges were filed against former museum chief financial officer Terry Gaouette, following the revelation that the museum was several million dollars in the red, a fact that allegedly had been hidden for years by illegal money transfers.
-Gaouette pleaded guilty to one misdemeanor charge of falsifying a financial report, and his CPA license was restored in 2010.
+Employee wages and benefits were reduced, but private donations expanded and the county's share of costs was diminished.In 2006, charges were filed against former museum chief financial officer Terry Gaouette, following the revelation that the museum was several million dollars in the red, a fact that allegedly had been hidden for years by illegal money transfers.
+Gaouette pleaded guilty to one misdemeanor charge of falsifying a financial report.
+His CPA license was restored in 2010.

 In 2010, the Milwaukee Public Museum appointed a new director Jay B. Williams, formerly of PrivateBank.
 He has focused on fundraising and improving repeat traffic.